 On April 20, 2004, Gov. Brad Henry signed an HB 2197, now known as the Oklahoma Electronic Information Technology Accessibility (EITA) Act.
 The law resulted in the creation of standards designed to make information technology, including Web site content and tools, accessible for persons with disabilities.
-Standards (Link opens in a new window), developed by OSF, are based on Federal Section 508 of the Rehabilitation Act accessibility standards, but do not reflect all parts of Section 508.
+Standards, developed by the Office of Management and Enterprise Services (OMES), are based on Federal Section 508 of the Rehabilitation Act accessibility standards, but do not reflect all parts of Section 508.

-Documents on the Oklahoma State and Education Employees Group Insurance Board (OSEEGIB) Web site may occasionally be presented in formats other than HTML.
+Documents on the OMES website may occasionally be presented in formats other than HTML.
 These formats are generally accessible to users using screen reading software.
 The screen reading capabilities of Adobe Acrobat Reader (full version) may allow vision-impaired visitors to access PDF content.
 In the event that the PDF format of a document cannot be made fully accessible, an alternate version of the document will be provided in an accessible format.

 Reporting an Accessibility Problem

-OSEEGIB is working to meet compliance with Oklahoma's EITA standards and Section 508 of the Rehabilitation Act.
-If you would like to report an accessibility problem with the OSEEGIB website, please e-mail the OSEEGIB accessibility compliance representative at email@example.com.
+OMES is working to meet compliance with Oklahoma's EITA standards and Section 508 of the Rehabilitation Act.
+If you would like to report an accessibility problem with the OMES website, please e-mail the OMES accessibility compliance representative at email@example.com.
 Be sure to include the web address (URL) of the page or file and any other relevant details about the problem or request.

 Links to Related Items